Your Guide to ESG in Real Estate: What Investors Should Know

 According to the United Nations, the built environment is responsible for nearly half of all CO2 emissions.
 So, there’s a lot of room for change.
 Additionally, there’s a lot of opportunity for the investors who will make this change happen.

 In short, ESG’s impact on real estate can create a more sustainable, more connected world.
-Because of how large the real estate sector is, ESG in real estate has the potential to make a massive difference.
+Because the real estate sector is so large, ESG in real estate has the potential to make a massive difference.

 Watch how ButterflyMX works: